Exact Evaluation of the Accuracy of Diffusion Models for Inverse Problems with Gaussian Data Distributions: Preliminaries on diffusion models for solving inverse problems

+which explicitly depends on both the degradation operator \(\A\) and the diffusion time \(t\).
+Such a dependence is natural, since the uncertainty associated with the reconstruction should reflect both the forward degradation mechanism and the noise level induced by the diffusion process.
+The parameter \(r_t\) is estimated by considering the particular case where the data distribution \(p_0\) is a standard Gaussian distribution.
+For DDPMs, this heuristic leads to the choice $r_t^2 = 1 - \alphabar_t.$

+\begin{remark}[$\Pi$GDM algorithm for DDPM] $\Pi$GDM \cite{Song_pseudo_inverse_guided_diffusion_2023_ICLR} was first described for the DDIM algorithm \cite{song_DDIM}.
+However, the approximation of $p_t(\V\mid \x_t)$ can be extended to the DDPM one.
 Note that $r_t^2\A\A^T + \sigma^2\I$ is invertible since $\A\A^T$ is positive semi-definite.
-In the noiseless setting $\sigma = 0$ (not considered here), a pseudo-inverse is applied, which is the reason this method is referred to as \emph{Pseudoinverse}-Guided Diffusion Models. \end{rem}
+In the noiseless setting $\sigma = 0$ (not considered here), a pseudo-inverse of $\A$ is applied, which is the reason this method is referred to as \emph{Pseudoinverse}-Guided Diffusion Models. \end{remark}